jandre/always-tail/README.md

 # always-tail

-Node.js module for continuosuly tailing a file.
+Node.js module for continuously tailing a file.

-Survives truncates, file rollovers (e.g. `mv /var/log/test /var/log/test.1`), and unlink.
+It differs from other `tail` modules in that it survives truncates, file rollovers (e.g. `mv /var/log/test /var/log/test.1`), and unlink.

 It does this by monitoring the filename, and when the inode changes, it will continue to read to the end of the existing file descriptor.